 Applying for a Short-term study visa

 If you are a non-visa national, you can usually obtain entry at the border by providing a copy of your letter.
 Please do not use the electronic gates to enter the UK if you are obtaining your visa at the border; it is important that you see a border officer and show them the letter from us.
 If you go through the gates instead you will be entering with a tourist visa, and will not be able to study with us.
 In some circumstances applying for prior entry, clearance is recommended, especially if you have a complex case in these circumstances you should follow the process of a visa national.

 If you have to apply in advance of your travel, it usually costs £97 for a standard 6-month Short-term study visa.

 You should bring anything you submitted with your application with you when you travel, as the Border Officials may still ask to see these documents when you arrive.

 There is no minimum English language level required to apply for this type of visa and you can study full or part-time.

 - You cannot do any kind of work or work placement/internship even as part of your studies

-- You have to intend to leave the UK within 30 days of the end of your course or or before your visa expiry date (which ever is the earliest)
+- You have to intend to leave the UK within 30 days of the end of your course or before your visa expiry date (whichever is the earliest)

 - You cannot apply or switch to any other category of visa while in the UK, and cannot extend your visa

-- You need to return home and apply for a fresh visa if you want to return to the UK
+- You need to return home and apply for a fresh visa if you need to return to the UK

 If you are a national of one of the list countries, you will need to apply for a visa before you travel: